redtexts/texts/gorter_1921_organisation_class_struggle.md

 For _it_ is familiar with economic and political factors, both on a national and an international level. _It_ is not opportunistic, nor individualistic, nor utopian. _It_ is revolutionary, not only in heart, but also in mind.
 It can therefore take the lead in word and deed.
 It takes the lead in both if it is the true party.

 This is not of course to say that the same broad understanding and good qualities are not present in one section of the factory organisation, of the union, as in the party.
 All party members are after all members of the union as well.
 It only means that these elements can always be outvoted in the union by other sections which are not so advanced.
 The best elements can easily become isolated and atomised in the union and thus exercise little power.
-They only gain power and expand it by being organised together [(5)][notes].
+They only gain power and expand it by being organised together^[It has been suggested that instead of parties, fractions should be formed within the union.
+This would lead to chaos and condemn the union to impotence.].

 Those who reject all that we have said about the proletariat and the factory organisation either do not know the proletariat, or do not take matters seriously.